-- 7. The Organisation Committee and the Finance Committee are standing committees of the Executive Board and the following provisions apply to them: - the Finance Committee assists the Party Treasurer in the oversight and regulation of the Party's finances and advises him or her on levels of membership, affiliation and Conference fees and on fund-raising and expenditure targets; - the Organisation Committee advises the Executive Board on matters relating to the organisation of the Party and in particular works with the General Secretary in developing and expanding the Party at branch and constituency level, membership recruitment and electoral strategy; - the members of each standing committees are appointed by the Executive Board and the Board may at any time appoint an additional member, or may cancel the membership of any member; - d) subject to paragraph (c), the members of each standing committee remain in position until the first meeting of the Executive Board after the next following Party Conference. - 8.
-The Executive Board may appoint additional committees as it thinks fit, may assign or delegate to a committee such functions as it decides and may dissolve any additional committee whenever it thinks fit. - 9.
-Every Party Officer is ex-officio a member of every committee of the Executive Board. - 10.
-Non-members of the Executive Board may be appointed members of any committee.
-Public representatives may be appointed members of but may not chair the Organisation Committee. - 11.
-Committees are responsible to the Executive Board and bound by its decisions and must report to the Board as required on the performance of their functions. - 12.
-The Executive Board may from time to time borrow or receive money, with or without security, from such bank, company or person as it thinks fit, and may mortgage or otherwise charge the assets of the Party, or any part thereof, as security for the repayment of such monies. - 13.
-The Party Chairperson presides over meetings of the Executive Board.
+7. The Organisation Committee and the Finance Committee are standing committees of the Executive Board and the following provisions apply to them:

+- a) the Finance Committee assists the Party Treasurer in the oversight and regulation of the Party's finances and advises him or her on levels of membership, affiliation and Conference fees and on fund-raising and expenditure targets; - b) the Organisation Committee advises the Executive Board on matters relating to the organisation of the Party and in particular works with the General Secretary in developing and expanding the Party at branch and constituency level, membership recruitment and electoral strategy; - c) the members of each standing committees are appointed by the Executive Board and the Board may at any time appoint an additional member, or may cancel the membership of any member; - d) subject to paragraph (c), the members of each standing committee remain in position until the first meeting of the Executive Board after the next following Party Conference.

+8. The Executive Board may appoint additional committees as it thinks fit, may assign or delegate to a committee such functions as it decides and may dissolve any additional committee whenever it thinks fit.

+9. Every Party Officer is ex-officio a member of every committee of the Executive Board.

+10. Non-members of the Executive Board may be appointed members of any committee.
+Public representatives may be appointed members of but may not chair the Organisation Committee.

+11. Committees are responsible to the Executive Board and bound by its decisions and must report to the Board as required on the performance of their functions.

+12. a) The Executive Board shall appoint one of its members to be International Secretary, with responsibility for fraternal relations with the international organisations of which the Party is a member or to which it is affiliated and with the other members and affiliates of those organisations.

+b) The chairperson of Labour Trade Unionists shall act as Trade Union Liaison Secretary, with responsibility for fraternal relations with the trade union movement from which the Party emerged.

+13. The Executive Board may from time to time borrow or receive money, with or without security, from such bank, company or person as it thinks fit, and may mortgage or otherwise charge the assets of the Party, or any part thereof, as security for the repayment of such monies.

+14. The Party Chairperson presides over meetings of the Executive Board.
 In his or her absence, the Vice-Chairperson presides.
-In both their absences, the members present shall appoint a person to preside. - 14.
-The Executive Board may make its own rules, which shall not contain anything inconsistent with this Constitution.
-The Board may permit persons who are not members to attend and speak, either at a specified meeting or at its meetings generally, subject to such conditions as the Board thinks fit. - 15.
-The Executive Board shall report to every meeting of the Central Council on its activities and on the activities of its committees.
+In both their absences, the members present shall appoint a person to preside.

+15. The Executive Board may make its own rules, which shall not contain anything inconsistent with this Constitution.
+The Board may permit persons who are not members to attend and speak, either at a specified meeting or at its meetings generally, subject to such conditions as the Board thinks fit.

+16. The Executive Board shall report to every meeting of the Central Council on its activities and on the activities of its committees.